RobertoMorelos/SolidusDemo/README.md

 # Solidus Demo

-This demo shows how to use the API provided by Solidus.
+This demo shows how to use an API provided by Solidus.
 ### What does it do?

 * Fetches information from the API using Retrofit.